Kiyasudeenjamal/Kiyasudeenjamal/README.md

 ## About Me ℹ️

+# About Me

-I'm an aspiring data analyst passionate about extracting insights from data to drive informed decisions.
-With a background in MCA, I'm eager to apply my analytical skills to real-world projects and contribute to data-driven solutions.
+I'm an aspiring data analyst with an MCA background, currently offered in INFOSYS.
+Passionate about extracting insights from data to drive informed decisions.
+Eager to apply analytical skills to real-world projects and contribute to data-driven solutions.

 ## Skills 🛠️